Canonical Left Cells and the Lowest Two-sided Cell in an Affine Weyl Group

 \Cal{\mathcal} \bold{\mathbf} \ca{\mathcal A} \cdz{\mathcal D_0} \cd{\mathcal D} \cdo{\mathcal D_1} \bold{\mathbf} \l{\lambda} \le{\leq} \bbZ{\mathbb Z}

 Canonical left cells of an affine Weyl group are interesting in understanding cells in affine Weyl group and have nice relations with structure and representations of algebraic groups.
 However, it is not easy to describe canonical left cells.
-In this paper we give some discussion to the relations between canonical left cells and the lowest two-sided cell of an affine Weyl group.
-In particular, we use the relations to construct some one dimensional representations of affine Hecke algebras.
+In this paper we give some discussions to the relations between canonical left cells and the lowest two-sided cell of an affine Weyl group.
+In particular, we use the relations to construct irreducible modules attached to the lowest two-sided cell (see Theorem4.1)and some one dimensional representations of an affine Hecke algebra (see Theorem 3.5).
 For convenience we work with an extend affine Weyl group.
 This work was partially motivated by [AB].